The best way to understand micro-drama is to look at who is already doing it. Not obscure startups: brands everyone knows.

 And for a brand just starting?

-Good news: no major's budget required.
+Good news: no major-brand budget required.
 Produced by AI and directed by a team, a micro-drama costs a fraction of a shoot, runs as a series and translates into several languages at once.
 The barrier to entry that existed for premium video is gone.